roschwartz79/my-notes/postgres-notes.md

 And of course, deleting data `delete from temp_categories where pk=10;`
 - If we want to delete all the data in the table, just use truncate. `truncate table temp_categories ;`

+The select statement can be used to filter our results.
+- Using the like clause, we can find records with titles that start with a with `select * from categories where title like 'a%';` We can also use this in a similar way to find all titles that end with e, for example.
+- Be careful, because like searches are case-sensitive!

+- The `coalesce` function takes two or more parameters returns the first value that is not null.
+So `select coalesce(NULL,'test');` will return test because the first arg is null, and test is not null.
+- Now for the expression `select description,coalesce(description,'No description') from categories order by 1;` which will return 2 columns, the first will be the description in the db, then the coalesce function will be the description if it is not null, otherwise it will show the string No Description because that is clearly not null.
+- The distinct keyword is used to return only distinct values, such as `select distinct coalesce(description,'No description') as description from categories order by 1;`

+Limit is used to limit the number of records returned by the query while offset skips a specific number of rows returned by the query, it is where to start.
+- `elect * from categories order by pk limit 2;`
+- `select * from categories order by pk offset 1 limit 1;`

+A cool function of the limit function is we can create a new table based off a current one, limit 0 and just keep the data structure, no data!

+Subqueries are also very useful, such as `select pk,title,content,author,category from posts where category in (select pk from categories where title ='orange');` where the subquery is `select pk from categories where title ='orange'`